Darya Lal Mandir

 Darya Lal Mandir (also known as Darya Lal Sankat Mochan Mandir) is a Hindu temple in Karachi, Pakistan.
 It is located near Custom House, Saddar Town in the Sindh Province of Pakistan.
 It is 300 years old.
 The temple is dedicated to Darya Lal (Jhulelal), who is considered as incarnation of Varuna Deva.

 History

 The temple was constructed 300 years ago.
-The temple has a square shaped prayer area (40ft by 40ft).
+The temple has a square shaped prayer area (40 ft by 40 ft).
 The temple was attacked in 1965 and in 1992 in retaliation of the Babri Masjid Incident.
 The temple became office of the transporting company.
 The temple was in a dilapidated condition and regular worshippers stopped coming.